A Texas border county backed Democrats for generations. Trump won it decisively

 “We just (made) this choice, because we didn’t have another choice that we felt comfortable with,” he said.

 Republican Sen. Ted Cruz said he had months of visits to the region during his campaign race against Democratic U.S. Rep. Colin Allred.
-In a victory speech on Election Day, he said immigration is why Hispanic voters are leaving the Democratic Party.
+In a victory speech on Election Day, Cruz said Hispanic voters are leaving the Democratic Party because of immigration.

 “They are coming home to conservative values they never left.
 They understand something the liberal elites never will: There’s nothing progressive about open borders,” Cruz said.
 “There is nothing Latino about letting criminals roam free.”

-Michael Mireles believes that Democrats did not engage with Hispanic voters enough about the issues that concerned them this election.
-Mireles is the director of civil engagement for labor rights group La Unión del Pueblo Entero.
+Michael Mireles, the director of civil engagement for labor rights group La Unión del Pueblo Entero, believes that Democrats did not engage Hispanic voters enough about the issues that concern them.

 “I think that folks on the Democratic side have been really slow to have those conversations with Latino households and families.”
-Mireles said at a press conference in Hidalgo County after Election Day.
+Mireles said in Hidalgo County after Election Day.

 “We can’t wait for a big election to have those conversations.
 By that point, it’s too late.”

-Note: This story has been amended to correct the spelling of Democratic Rep. Vicente Gonzalez’s first name.